arshiamoghimi/tinker-hotfix-example/README.md

 1. Code using Tinker convention
 2. Find a bug after release
 3. Fix the bug
-4. Use Tinker to build path apk
+4. Use Tinker to build patch apk
 5. Publish apk using predefined API in your code
 6. Now user can apply the patch without the need to reinstall